primefaces/primefaces/docs/15_0_0/core/dynamiccontent.md

 - _ImageView_ and therefore _DefaultStreamedContent_ might get instantiated here, when the EL API can't resolve the value type (_StreamedContent.class_) correctly
 - a UID is generated
 - the UID and the _ValueExpression_ string are stored into the HTTP session
-- the UID is appended to the image URL, which points to JSF _ResourceHandler_
+- the UID is appended to the image URL, which points to Jakarta Faces _ResourceHandler_

 ### What happens when the browser requests the URL: